 Through funding from the Zonta International Foundation, the Zonta International Service Program has provided training, education, health, sanitation, agricultural and micro-credit assistance to women, primarily through projects implemented by the agencies of the United Nations and other recognised non-governmental organisations.

-During the 2018-2020 Biennium, two projects are being supported by the International Service Fund:
+During the 2018-2020 Biennium, three projects are being supported by the International Service Fund:

 • Let Us Learn Madagascar: An Integrated Program for Adolescent Girls